 Guideline Questions How has the Company complied?
-Members of the Board Questions now has the company completer Guideline 2.6 (a) What is the Board's policy with regard to diversity in identifying Director nominees?
+Members of the Board Guideline 2.6 (a) What is the Board's policy with regard to diversity in identifying Director nominees?
 The Board has followed the recommendations of the Corporate Governance Review in the selection and appointment of the new Directors.
 This included having a structured process for assessing and evaluating potential new Directors using the pivotal expertise and Board leadership competencies created as part of the Corporate Governance Review.
 The Corporate Governance Review had also specifically recommended the appointment of a legal expert, preferably someone with deep experience in mergers and acquisitions as well as a Director with strong financial/accounting expertise.
 The Corporate Governance Review had noted that the Board then comprised only one female member and had recommended that the Board should prioritise the appointment of candidates who increase gender diversity.
 The number of female Directors on the Board has since been increased from one to four. (b) Please state whether the current composition of the Board provides diversity on each of the following - skills, experience, gender and knowledge of the Company, and elaborate with numerical data where appropriate.
 The current composition of the Board provides diversity of skills, experience, gender and knowledge.
 The profiles of the Directors can be found on pages 18 to 23 of this Report. (c) What steps has the Board taken to achieve the balance and diversity necessary to maximise its effectiveness?
 The Board has adopted the recommendations of the Corporate Governance Review when appointing new Directors in order to achieve the balance and diversity necessary to maximise its effectiveness.
 A Board Composition Matrix was created as part of the Corporate Governance Review.
 As recommended by the Corporate Governance Review, the Board continues to use the Board Composition Matrix to review alignment between Board composition and strategic priorities.

 Guideline Questions How has the Company complied?
 Guideline 4.6 Please describe the board nomination process for the Company in the last financial year for (i) selecting and appointing new Directors and (ii) re-electing incumbent Directors.
 The Nominations and Corporate Governance Committee followed the recommendations of the Corporate Governance Review in the nomination process resulting in the new appointments described in the "Board Composition" section of this Report.
 Candidates were identified through professional search agencies, and consultation with Directors and shareholders.
 The Nominations and Corporate Governance Committee also considered all recommendations received from shareholders and members of the public.
 After a candidate has been endorsed by the Nominations and Corporate Governance Committee, the Committee will make its recommendation to the Board whereupon the Board meets with the shortlisted candidates to (i) assess the suitability of each candidate; (ii) communicate to the candidates the level of commitment expected; and (iii) provide sufficient information for the candidates to make an informed decision on accepting the role.
 The Board will then deliberate on the recommendation of the Nominations and Corporate Governance Committee.
 Upon the Board's approval, SingPost will seek IMDA's approval, in accordance with the requirement set out in the Postal Services Act, Cap.
-237A, and MAS' approval in accordance with the requirement set out in the Money-changing and Remittance Businesses Act, Cap.
-187.
+237A, and MAS' approval in accordance with the Committee will make its recommendation the Board whereupon the Board meets with shortlisted candidates to (i) assess the suitability each candidate; (ii) communicate to the candidathe level of commitment expected; and (iii) proving sufficient information for the candidates to make an informed decision on accepting the role.
+Board will then deliberate on the recommendation of the Nominations and Corporate Governar Committee.
+Upon the Board's approval, Singel will seek IMDA's approval, in accordance with requirement set out in the Postal Services Act, Committee.